joanms/riddle-game/README.md

 ## Credits
 ### Content
-- The riddles are from the [Riddle Solution Answer Database](https://riddle.solutions/).
+The riddles are from the [Riddle Solution Answer Database](https://riddle.solutions/).

 ### Media
-- The background image and favicon are free stock images from [Pixabay](https://pixabay.com/).
+The background image and favicon are free stock images from [Pixabay](https://pixabay.com/).

 ### Acknowledgements
-My fellow student, Joke Heyndels, my tutors, Nakita McCool and Haley Schafer, and my mentor, Chris Zielinski provided valuable feedback and advice on the project.
+My fellow student, Joke Heyndels, my tutors, Nakita McCool, Niel McEwen and Haley Schafer, and my mentor, Chris Zielinski provided valuable help with the project.